Man faces drug charges

-Officers later determined that Applegate had been in possession of the items and transferred them to a third party during that time period.
+The follow-up investigation found McIntosh-Lamb had been in possession of some of the items after burglary reports, and she had transferred them to a third party, the RPD stated.